Henry X, Count of Reuss-Lobenstein: Life

-Henry X was the son of Henry II "the Posthumous" of Reuss-Gera.
+Henry X was the son of Henry II "the Posthumous" of Reuss-Gera by his second wife, Countess Magdalene of Schwarzburg-Rudolstadt (1580-1652).
 After his father died in 1635, he was raised by his elder brothers Henry II (1602–1670) and Henry III (1603–1640).
 He continued his education at the University of Leipzig.
 In the winter semester of 1641, he was elected Rector, a post he held until the summer semester of 1643.

 When the Principality of Reuss Younger Line was divided in 1647, Henry X received the Lordship of Lobenstein, minus the Lordship of Saalburg, which was split off and added to Reuss-Gera.
 Thus he became the found of the Reuss-Lobenstein line of the Younger House of Reuss.

 In 1653, he visited the Diet of Augsburg.
 In 1654, he purchased the Castle and Manor of Hirschberg from the von Beulwitz family.
 In 1666, his brother Henry IX died without an heir, and so he inherited parts of Reuss-Schleiz.
 In 1670, his eldest brother, Henry II, died and Henry X became the senior member of the House of Reuss.

 After his death, his sons ruled Reuss-Lobenstein jointly for a few years and then divided it.

 The Reuss-Lobenstein line died out in the male line in 1853.